Roasted Purple Brussels Sprouts with Bacon and Parmesan Cheese

 Roasted Purple Brussels Sprouts with Bacon and Parmesan Cheese make a simple yet colorful show-stopping side dish!
 Purple Brussels sprouts are a fun new variety and are slightly sweeter than conventional green sprouts.

-For more great Brussels sprouts recipes, be sure to check out 25 Brussels Sprouts Recipes that Rock!
+For more great Brussels sprouts recipes, check out 30 Best Brussels Sprouts Recipes!

 Photo of Roasted Purple Brussels Sprouts with Bacon and Parmesan on oval platter with serving spoon.